jawm/subgraph-isomorphism/notes/3 - Convert query to SEC Tree.md

 Ok, so we're getting something rendering but it looks a little... different?
 Seems like things aren't connecting up with each other very well...

+Well, with a bunch of fiddling, I've gotten it to generate the next level of the graph :)

+Now the other day I was thinking about repeating the process.
+Before I'd said that we would repeat until the graph we were left with was a tree, but on reflection I realise that doesn't make sense.
+Instead we will continue until the number of nodes in the new graph is equal to the number in the old graph.